vsmottin/pSTL-Bench/docs/Hypotheses.md

 **Performance Portability Calculation:**

-* for this group we can "calculate" a performance probability by looking at the actual MBytes/sec vs the peak) (insipred by [2])
+* for this group we can "calculate" a performance probability by looking at the actual MBytes/sec vs best) (insipred by [2])

   |          | achieved | perfect | efficiency     |